 People with similar interests

-Facebook has a wealth of data about its users that can help marketers broaden their audience.
+Facebook has a wealth of data about its users that can help marketers find the right audience.
 When you create an ad targeting people who’re similar to the folks on your list, you have an opportunity to put that data to work for your business.
-You can narrow down your audience by location, gender, age range, or interest keywords, and it’s a great way to introduce yourself to new people, create awareness around your brand, and grow your list.
+Facebook will analyze the profiles of the contacts on your MailChimp list, then create a lookalike audience based on shared interests, behaviors, and demographics.
+From there, you can narrow down your audience by location, gender, age range, or interest keywords.
+It’s a great way to introduce yourself to new people, create awareness around your brand, and grow your list.

-- Target people who are similar to your best customers.
+- People similar to your best customers.
 Once you connect your store, use a segment based on the purchase activity of your customers.
 For example, you might choose to use a segment of customers whose total amount spent is more than $100, or a segment of customers whose total number of orders is greater than 2.

-- Target people who are similar to your most engaged subscribers.
+- People similar to your most engaged subscribers.
 Use a segment based on the member rating of your subscribers.
 In this instance, to create an ad audience similar to folks who are engaged with your email, you could use a segment of subscribers who have a member rating greater than 4 stars.

 People with interests you define

-There are other cases, however, where you might opt to harness the power of Facebook’s data by creating an ad that targets users based on unique criteria that you define.
-This option is available for all users, even if you don’t have a list of contacts in MailChimp.
+There are other cases, however, where you might opt to harness the power of Facebook’s data by creating an ad that targets users based on unique criteria you define.
 You can narrow down your ad audience by location, gender, age range, or interest keywords.

 Setting your budget